 Despite the higher accuracy that SRTM data has to offer, some voids in the data sets exist.
-When voids are detected, the srtm2sdf and srtm2sdf-hd utilities replace them with corresponding data found in usgs2sdf generated SDF files.
-If USGS-derived SDF data is not available, voids are handled through adjacent pixel averaging, or direct replacement.
+When voids are detected, the srtm2sdf utility replaces them with corresponding data found in existing SDF files (that were

-SPLAT Data Files contain integer value topographic elevations in meters referenced to mean sea level for 1-degree by 1-degree regions of the Earth.
-SDF files can be read by SPLAT! in either standard format (.sdf) as generated directly by the usgs2sdf, srtm2sdf, and srtm2sdf-hd utilities, or in bzip2 compressed format (.sdf.bz2).
+SPLAT Data Files contain integer value topographic elevations (in meters) referenced to mean sea level for 1-degree by 1-degree regions of the earth with a resolution of 3-arc seconds.
+SDF files can be read in either standard format (.sdf) as generated by the usgs2sdf and srtm2sdf utilities, or in bzip2 compressed format (.sdf.bz2).
 Since uncompressed files can be read slightly faster than files that have been compressed, SPLAT! searches for needed SDF data in uncompressed format first.
 If uncompressed data cannot be located, SPLAT! then searches for data in bzip2 compressed format.
 If no compressed SDF files can be found for the region requested, SPLAT! assumes the region is over water, and will assign an elevation of sea-level to these areas.